yanmoai6666-star/chat-application/README.md

 ### Logging System Migration
 We are currently transitioning from the old logging system to Winston.
 During this transition:

-1. The `legacy-log-config.js` file is still present for backward compatibility
 2. All new code should use the Winston logger from `utils/logger.js`
 3. The legacy configuration will be removed in a future update